 The validity of slow driving is a key assumption in the optimal control framework developed so far. \Cref{eq:optimal_driving_EP} reveals an inherent timescale associated with the driving process.
 Inverting \cref{eq:optimal_driving_EP}, we define the quasi-static driving timescale:

-$\tau_{qs}^*$ is a quantitative measure of the time required for the given initial and final control parameters ($A_\alpha^i$ and $A_\alpha^f$) and the driving EP $\Sigma_{qs}^*$.
-It quantifies the timescale for the violation of the slow-driving assumption.
-Physically, it is equal to the square of the distance travelled along the geodesic in the control parameter space divided by the quasi-static EP supplied for the driving process.
-The quasi-static driving time reveals the fundamental tradeoff between the driving time and dissipation for the optimally driven process, and defines the speed limit for the slow-driving process.
-Importantly, the slow-driving assumption is violated for any $\tau$ and does not necessarily require $\tau \leq \tau_{qs}^*$.
-For the fixed value $\Delta A_\alpha = A_\alpha^f - A_\alpha^i$ and a fixed available budget for driving EP $\Sigma_{qs}^*$, \cref{eq:geodesic_hierarchy} implies $\tau_{qs}^{*fEQ} > \tau_{qs}^{*cEQ} > \tau_{qs}^{*lin}$, see \cref{fig:1}(b).
-Hence, fEQ systems require a larger quasi-static driving time, attributed to critical slowing due to higher traffic and EPR.
-This implies that fEQ systems are more prone to breaking the assumption of slow-driving, with prominent consequences discussed subsequently in \cref{sec:finite_time_optimal_control}.
+$\tau_{qs}^*$ is a quantitative measure of the time required for given initial and final control parameters ($A_\alpha^i$ and $A_\alpha^f$) and driving EP $\Sigma_{qs}^*$.
+It quantifies the timescale for the violation of the slow--driving assumption.
+Physically, it is equal to the square of the distance travelled along the geodesic in the control parameter space, divided by the quasi-static EP supplied for the driving process.

+The quasi-static driving time reveals the fundamental tradeoff between driving time, dissipation (EP), and geometry for the optimally driven process, and defines the geometric speed limit for the slow--driving process.
+Therefore, \cref{eq:slow_driving_speed_limit} is a fundamental `time--dissipation--geometry tradeoff relation'.
+Importantly, the slow--driving assumption is violated for any $\tau$ and does not necessarily require $\tau \leq \tau_{qs}^*$.
+For a fixed value $\Delta A_\alpha = A_\alpha^f - A_\alpha^i$ and a fixed available budget for driving EP $\Sigma_{qs}^*$, \cref{eq:geodesic_hierarchy} implies,

+see \cref{fig:1}(b).
+Hence, fEQ systems require a larger quasi-static driving time, attributed to critical slowing due to higher mass.
+This implies that fEQ systems are more prone to violating the slow--driving assumption, with prominent consequences discussed in \cref{sec:finite_time_optimal_control}.